charmbracelet/lipgloss/README.md

 Lip Gloss doesn’t replace Bubble Tea.
 Rather, it is an excellent Bubble Tea companion.
-It was designed to make assembling terminal user interface views as simple and fun as possible so that you to focus on building your application instead of concerning yourself with low-level layout details.
+It was designed to make assembling terminal user interface views as simple and fun as possible so that you can focus on building your application instead of concerning yourself with low-level layout details.

 In simple terms, you can use Lip Gloss to help build your Bubble Tea views.